kks32-courses/latex/README.md

 *    Simple Tables
 *    Formatting a paper using a journal's template (IEEE / others depending on the participants).

-##   Second day: Writing your thesis using LaTeX
+###   Second day: Writing your thesis using LaTeX

 *    More equations, align environment
 *    Style guide and good practices
 *    Better tables and figures
 *    Referencing and Bibliography
 *    Formatting your thesis using the PhD Thesis Template

+## License
+This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit [http://creativecommons.org/licenses/by/4.0/](http://creativecommons.org/licenses/by/4.0/).